sanjushasuresh/sanjushasuresh/README.md

 - 👋 Hi, I’m @sanjushasuresh
-- 👀 I’m passionate and curious about Data Science, Machine learning and Artificial intelligence
+- 👀 I’m passionate and curious about Data Science, Machine Learning, and Artificial Intelligence
-- 🌱 My skills include Python, R, Java, SQL, Spark, Hadoop and Tableau
+- 🌱 My skills include Data Science, Machine Learning, Artificial Intelligence, Python, SQL, and Tableau
 - 💞 I'm looking to collaborate on all the above topics
 - 📫 How to reach me : sanjushasuresh19@gmail.com